-Student Academic Success Services (SASS) and Student Wellness Services (SWS) have selected specific TAO sessions and exercises to help you hit your second-year stride.
-This module includes key academic and wellness practices; when you register for the TAO 2nd year stride group, you can decide which of the online self-directed sessions and exercises are right for you.
+Student Academic Success Services (SASS) and Student Wellness Services (SWS) have selected specific TAO sessions and exercises to help you hit your second-term stride.
+This module includes key academic and wellness practices; when you register for the TAO 2nd term stride group, you can decide which of the online self-directed sessions and exercises are right for you.
 Sessions include goal setting, motivation, nutrition, physical exercise & sleep, and dealing with unhelpful thoughts.
 You can also choose to do 5-minute exercises like meditation for a restful sleep, mindful eating, states of flow, and more.

-Registering for the 2nd Year Stride group will automatically load these sessions and exercises in your “My To Do List” on your TAO Dashboard.
+Registering for the 2nd Term Stride group will automatically load these sessions and exercises in your “My To Do List” on your TAO Dashboard.
 You’ll earn badges for each session you complete, but it is fully customizable: select the sessions and exercises you want and add additional content you’re interested in at any time.